-Application of the rule change to the distribution network (Chapter 6 of the NER) will also extend the application of the rule change to the Northern Territory.
+5 Application of the rule change to the distribution network (Chapter 6 of the NER) will also extend the application of the rule change to the Northern Territory.
 Refer to Chapter 2 for further details.

-Section 7 of the NEL.
+6 Section 7 of the NEL.

-And also, AEMO to facilitate the rule change in Victoria
+7 And also, AEMO to facilitate the rule change in Victoria

-- Supporting emissions reduction the draft rule would facilitate the shift to net zero by enabling the provision of concessional finance and the sharing of benefits with consumers to be facilitated in a timely manner to support key infrastructure. - Supporting efficient market arrangements the draft rule, assessed against our assessment criteria 'principles of market efficiency' appropriately allocates the risk on the GFBs and NSPs to agree on the benefits of concessional finance to be shared with consumers and provides certainty to the AER through the disclosure of documented agreement, which forms the basis upon which the AER facilitates the benefits to be shared with consumers.
+- Supporting emissions reduction the final rule will facilitate the shift to net zero by enabling the provision of concessional finance and the sharing of benefits with consumers to be facilitated in a timely manner to support key infrastructure. - Supporting efficient market arrangements the final rule, assessed against our assessment criteria 'principles of market efficiency' appropriately allocates the risk on the GFBs and NSPs to agree on the benefits of concessional finance to be shared with consumers and provides certainty to the AER through the disclosure of documented agreement, which forms the basis upon which the AER facilitates the benefits to be shared with consumers.

-How the draft rule would work
+How the final rule will work

-- Our draft rule requires an NSP to notify the AER where there has been an agreement to share concessional finance benefits with consumers. - As part of the notification, the NSP will be required to provide the AER with an agreement, cosigned by the GFB, detailing the sharing of concessional finance benefits with consumers including: - The name of the GFB that agreed to share benefits of concessional finance with consumers and contact details for that body. - A description of the capital expenditure in relation to which the concessional finance is being provided. - A statement about whether the benefits of the concessional finance will be passed through as an adjustment to the regulated asset base (RAB), an amount to be passed through to transmission or distribution network users, or both, and the value and timing of those adjustments, and if so, details of those adjustments. - If the agreement to share benefits of concessional finance with consumers was agreed to by an entity other than the NSP, any particulars of the arrangements that may be requested by the AER, along with the name and ACN of the entity that is party to the agreement and contact details for that entity. - · Any other matter the AER considers necessary. - The AER would adjust the NSP's RAB and/or pass through an amount consistent with the details of the agreement.
-This would result in lower revenues to be recovered and in turn lower network tariffs to consumers. - Our draft rule enables the AER to ask for the information that it needs from the NSP (which must provide it), GFB, or a related party of the NSP to the agreement to share concessional finance benefits with consumers.
-This prevents confidentiality obligations from hindering the timely sharing of concessional finance benefits with consumers. - In Victoria, transmission augmentations in the Declared Shared Network (DSN) may be provided through contestable or non-contestable processes.
-For contestable augmentations, our understanding is arrangements for the sharing of concessional finance benefits will be facilitated through contractual arrangements between AEMO and the successful tenderer, with the concessional finance benefits passed to consumers through a reduction in the overall cost of the tenderer's bid.
-For non-contestable augmentations, the draft rule would apply with an additional requirement on the incumbent Declared Transmission System Operators (DTSO) to provide AEMO with the same notification and information as is required for the AER.
+- Our final rule requires an NSP to notify the AER where there has been an agreement to share concessional finance benefits with consumers.
+Our final rule also requires an NSP to notify the AER of a prospective variation to a concessional finance agreement. - As part of the notification, the NSP will be required to provide the AER with an agreement, cosigned by the GFB, detailing the sharing of concessional finance benefits with consumers including: - The name of the GFB that agreed to share benefits of concessional finance with consumers and contact details for that body. - A description of the expenditure11 in relation to which the concessional finance is being provided. - A statement about whether the benefits of the concessional finance will be passed through as an adjustment to the regulated asset base (RAB), an amount to be passed through to transmission or distribution network users, or both, and the value and timing of those adjustments. - If the agreement to share benefits of concessional finance with consumers was agreed to by an entity other than the NSP, any particulars of the arrangements that may be requested by the AER, along with the name and ACN of the entity that is party to the agreement and contact details for that entity. - Any other matter the AER considers necessary. - Where the concessional finance benefit to be shared with consumers is conditional on one or more events specified in the concessional finance agreement, then the NSP will also be required to provide written notice to the AER as soon as practicable after the conditions are satisfied. - The AER will decide to adjust the NSP's RAB and/or pass through an amount consistent with the details of the agreement.
+This will result in lower revenues to be recovered and in turn lower network tariffs to consumers. - Our final rule enables the AER to ask for the information that it needs from the NSP (which must provide it), GFB, or a related party of the NSP to the agreement in order to facilitate sharing of concessional finance benefits with consumers.
+This prevents confidentiality obligations from